ulmefors/Traffic-Sign-Classifier/README.md

 # Traffic sign classifier
-Classify Traffic Signs from [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+Classify Traffic Signs from [German Traffic Sign Data set](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 Each image is 32x32 pixels and belongs to one of 43 classes.
 Training and inference are achieved using Keras with either Tensorflow or Theano as backend.
-The dataset (124 MB) is downloaded automatically and consists of three parts: `train, valid, test`.
+The data set (124 MB) is downloaded automatically and consists of three parts: `train, valid, test`.

 ![70](examples/sign_00070.png)
 ![178](examples/sign_00178.png)